matrix-org/matrix-spec-proposals/proposals/2757-sign-events.md

 The message_signing key should be cached by clients, but it shouldn't be stolen by a third party.
 Thus, clients will have to think about themselves how to resolve this issue, e.g. by using a securly encrypted store provided by their platform.

+Additionally, you lose deniability if you sign all your messages.